UAE: 3 expats win Dh50,000 grand prize each with Big Ticket's latest draw

 She plans to use this reward money to construct her house in India.

-Customers who purchase their Big Tickets throughout the month of August have been givent he chance to be named the grand prize winner and walk away with Dh15 million during the live draw on September 3.
+Customers who purchase their Big Tickets throughout the month of August have been given the chance to be named as the grand prize winner and walk away with Dh15 million during the live draw on September 3.

 Those buying cash prize tickets will also be entered into an electronic draw the day after the purchase, where one individual will take home Dh50,000.
 Additionally, 10 customers will each win Dh100,000 during the next live draw, along with a brand-new Range Rover Velar, worth Dh325,000.